kansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Kansas Traffic Court Records?

 While Kansas courts are unified under the administrative authority of the state Supreme Court, Municipal courts have primary jurisdiction over traffic offenses.
 However, verdicts issued by the Municipal Court may be reviewed by the District Court within the same jurisdiction.
 As part of their administrative functions, Municipal and District courts maintain records of traffic court cases they hear.
-Kansas public record laws allow interested and eligible persons to access these records provided that they are neither confidential nor sealed by court order.
+Kansas public record laws allow interested and eligible persons to access these records, provided they are neither confidential nor sealed by court order.

 Traffic Violations in Kansas